AGE STRONG

 she/her

-Jodi is a third year student in the Doctor of Psychology program.
-She will be completing her dissertation on adult children caring for parents with dementia.
+Jodi is a fifth year student in the Doctor of Clinical Psychology program.
+She is completing her dissertation on adult children caring for parents with dementia.
 Specifically, she is interested in how prior relationship quality impacts unmet needs and mental health in adult children caregivers.
+Jodi is on her clinical residency 2024-2025 in Oshawa, Ontario!

 Warren